justland/just-func/schema-specs/README.md

 The specifications in this folder provides a consistent specification to the definitions of the language and common modules across implementations in various programming language.

-This ensures the `just-func` programs will behaves the same in multiple hosting languages.
+This ensures the `just-func` programs will behave the same in multiple hosting languages.

 - [language](./language/README.md)
 - [error](./error/README.md)